APSIMInitiative/ReferencePanel/Agenda and Minutes/2019-05 Minutes.md

   Agreement on APSIM Week Dates

+  Doodle poll
+  Next steps

 ## 4. Website/Communications

+  Updates;
+  Hamish = barley model article

-  Updates; new articles<br>Discussion on RG Trial
+  new articles<br>Discussion on RG Trial

 ## 5. Other Business

-  Update from Brown, Hamish (Plant and Food) on the "Crop Model word description for APSIM"
+  Update from Brown, Hamish (Plant and Food) on the "Crop Model word description for APSIM" - stemming from the autodoc generation discussion

   [acknowledgement guidelines](https://github.com/APSIMInitiative/ApsimX/issues/3813#issuecomment-488866569)

   Paper with acknowledgment - Accounting for soil moisture improves prediction of flowering time in chickpea and wheat https://rdcu.be/bCTPE

+  Development Plan - finialise for 18/19.
+  New version for 19/20

 ## Next meeting